Danmorales2287/Youtube-course/README.md

 :)

-this is me making changes on mac and testing
-# Youtube-course
+lazy commit, i got it on mac now